-THE ESSENTIALS OF A CV
+THE ESSENTIALS OF A CV by Art2write

 A CV is a necessary and powerful tool to advertise yourself in a precise and effective manner before your potential employer.
 These days when competition in jobs is fierce, and hundreds of job aspirants queue up for one job; an employer spends relatively little time on CVs.
 Thus, to get shortlisted for the interview you need to have an attractive and effective CV.
-Here are some of the essentials of a CV which may help your CV get noticed from among the piles of the CVs.
+Here are some of the essentials of a CV or CV writing which may help your CV get noticed from among the piles of the CVs.

 Keep it Simple: A CV should always be easy to read and all relevant information should be precisely and accurately put.
 Though there is no strict rule that how long a CV should be, it should not cover more than 2 A4 pages.
 You need to put everything concisely without leaving any important detail.
 A very long or a very short CV is generally neglected.